The Operational Dimension of Investment Management

 What We Have Built

-Custody infrastructure: All client assets are custodied at Interactive Brokers, LLC, a SIPC member and one of the world's most regulated prime brokers.
-GZC has an institutional advisor relationship with IBKR that provides the platform and reporting infrastructure for managing separately managed accounts.
-Clients have direct access to their accounts through IBKR's platform — GZC's authorization is discretionary trading authority only.
+Custody infrastructure: All fund assets are custodied at Interactive Brokers, LLC, a SIPC member and one of the world's most regulated prime brokers.
+GZC has an institutional advisor relationship with IBKR that provides the platform and reporting infrastructure for Green Zone Capital Fund I, LP.
+Limited partners have access to fund-level reporting through IBKR's PortfolioAnalyst platform — GZC's authorization is discretionary trading authority only.

 Research documentation: The Bottleneck-to-Ticker framework has been formalized as a written research methodology, as described in our July 2025 firm update.
 Every position in the GZC portfolio is supported by a written BTT analysis in our internal research archive.
 This creates an auditable record of the investment process that allocators can review as part of due diligence.